cs210/Jarvis/README.md

 #### JarvisPlugin
 A custom plugin to integrate both Speech Recognition and custom functions into Unreal Engine 4

+**Warning:** *the speech recognition service does not work (we ran out of time to figure out how to port it.
+If you figure it out let us know!).
+You'll need to hunt down and comment out all references to CMUSphinx package.
+Then the demo will run without the import feature.*

 To build the plugin (warning: these instructions have not been fully tested):

 1. Copy the **JarvisPlugin** folder (present in the repo) to **<UE-Code-Root-Dir>/Engine/Plugins**